Dewsbury, West Riding of Yorkshire

 At this workhouse there is a "reading room" for the inmates.
 It is supplied with newspapers, periodicals, &c.;

 The fever hospital mentioned in Cane's report may have been the smaller block at the north side of the site.
-In 1890-94, a large new pavilion-plan infirmary was erected to the south of the workhouse as shown on the 1894 map below.
+In 1890-94, a large new pavilion-plan infirmary was erected to the south of the workhouse.
 It had a central administrative block with male and female pavilions to either side.
+All the new infirmary buildings are lighted by electricity.
 The layout of the site in 1894 is shown below.

 In 1904, the casual wards at Dewsbury received an under-cover visit by Mary Higgs, the Secretary of the Ladies Committee visiting the Oldham Union workhouse.
 Higgs was interested in vagrancy reform and wished to discover first-hand what conditions were like in workhouse accommodation, particularly for female vagrants.
 Here are some extracts of her account of her stay at Dewsbury:

 Sometime around 1900, a chapel was built immediately to the north of the Heald's Road lodge.
 In 1907, a third pavilion was added at the south side of the infirmary, running alongside Heald's Road.
 A nurses' home was erected at the south-west of the infirmary in 1909.
 In 1912, a new lodge and receiving wards were added at the north-east of the workhouse with a new entrance driveway providing an alternative access route to the site from Halifax Road.

 During the First World War, the site was used for accommodating military patients.
 Three "temporary" hutted ward blocks were erected at the west of the infirmary.

 In 1923, a new T-shaped men's "mental" block was added on additional land at the north-west of the workhouse, with one of the hutted wards being taken over as for female mental patients.
 In 1928, a new casual block was erected at the far north of the extended site.